system76/docs/_articles/upgrade-pop.md

 ### Backup Your Files

 Next, we recommend backing up all important files from your computer.
 The upgrade process will leave your files intact, but it's best to be safe in case something goes wrong.
-Please read our article on [How to Backup Your Files](/articles/backup-files/) for helpful instructions.
+Please read our article on [how to Backup Your Files](/articles/backup-files/) for helpful instructions.

 ### Upgrade